alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 p.join()
 ```

-Note that this is, "just enough" to prevent blocking.
-There are an incredible amount of resources available online and on python's official documentation.
-For our purposes, just know we're using the `Process(...)` to wrap our expensive compute task - allowing us to avoid blocking the python server IO.
+Note that this is "just enough" to prevent blocking.
+An incredible amount of resources are available online and on Python's official documentation.
+For our purposes, know we're using the `Process(...)` to wrap up our expensive compute task - allowing us to avoid blocking the Python server IO.

 Now the backend can generate, train, and deploy/export a new model!
-All that's left now is our final step, allowing the user to use the "production" model to predict on data in a workflow!
+All that's left now is our final step, allowing the User to use the "production" model to predict data in a workflow!

 ### `PREDICT`

-In our last mode, we will need to update our `on_record_batch` function to allow us to call `model.predict(...)` on values passed to us in the workflow.
-In our case, we will eventully use a text input for testing.
+In our last mode, we must update our `on_record_batch` function to call `model.predict(...)` on values passed to us in the workflow.
+In our case, we will eventually use a text input for testing.
-**NOTE** however, this could be _any_ sort of record batch, as long as it can connect to our anchor and with the appropriate code updates!
+**NOTE** However, this could be _any_ sort of record batch, as long as it can connect to our anchor and with the appropriate code updates!
-In other words, allow our user to use our "production" version for predictions.
+In other words, allow Users to use our "production" version for predictions.

 Some examples of why one might do this include:
-* a tool developer can ship both a trained model that exemplifies expected behaviour alongside "starter" training data for new user-generated and trained models.
+* a tool developer can ship a trained model that exemplifies expected behavior alongside "starter" training data for new user-generated and trained models.
-* A tool developer may ship a "base" model.
-This model may then be tuned and trained further by the user in their workflow.
+* A tool developer may ship a "base" model, which the User may then tune and train further in their workflow.
-* With additional UI, users may choose how/where/when to deploy models for use in other workflows or jobs.
+* With additional UI, users may choose how/where/when to deploy models in other workflows or jobs.
-* Workflows running on Server may do **any of the above to generate serious, performant, and production-grade models** which also...
+* Workflows running on Server may do **any of the above to generate serious, performant, and production-grade models**, which also
-* Empowers tool **developers AND users** to create production grade tensorflow AI/ML pipelines!
+* Empowers tool **developers AND users** to create production-grade TensorFlow AI/ML pipelines!

 #### Function: `on_record_batch`